-Heather writes a popular education blog as Tweenteacher.
-She is a staff blogger for The George Lucas Educational Foundation’s Edutopia.org, a contributor to The Huffington Post, and a fellow of the National Writing Project.
+Heather writes a popular education blog as Tweenteacher and is also a staff blogger for The George Lucas Educational Foundation’s Edutopia.org.
+She blogs about education and parenting at The Huffington Post and is a Fellow of the National Writing Project.

 She is a professional speaker, appearing at many educational conferences.
 She also has designed and presented webinars for multiple educational organizations, websites, and publishing companies.
-Heather is also a curriculum designer who believes that the Maker Movement for teachers is in original curriculum design.
-She tells stories through curriculum, and her students play a role in the telling of them.
+She has worked with numerous districts and schools to help all grade levels to develop, implement, and enjoy their adopted curriculum.

 She is wife to Royce, whom she met in 2nd grade, after karate-chopping him at recess.
 Additionally, she is a mom to two boys, both of whom always have leaves in their hair from some adventure or other.
 She lives with all her boys and their boxer/corgi mix, their laughter and chaos, in Los Angeles, CA.